 - The County provides for a variety of housing types in the General Plan and Development Code.
-The County allows residential development in nonresidential and mixed-use zones and permits densities as high as 40 units per acre. - Accessory dwelling units (ADUs) are allowed by right. - The County permits small and large emergency shelters by right, without discretionary review in the C-G (General Commercial) and P-F (Public Facilities)R-H (High Density Residential) zoning districts, and in the R-M (Medium Density Residential), R-MH (Medium-High Density Residential) and R-H (High Density Residential) with an Administrative Use Permit by the Zoning Administrator.e. - The County grants exceptions to parking standards for special-needs housing (e.g., senior housing, singleadult efficiency housing). - Typical fees will range from an average of about \$20,014 for a multifamily housing unit (\$22.23 per square foot) to an average of \$30,196 for a single-family home (\$20.13 per square foot).
+The County allows residential development in nonresidential and mixed-use zones and permits densities as high as 40 units per acre. - Accessory dwelling units (ADUs) are allowed by right. - The County permits small and large emergency shelters by right in the R-H (High Density Residential) zone. - The County grants exceptions to parking standards for special-needs housing (e.g., senior housing, single-adult efficiency housing). - Typical fees will range from an average of about \$20,014 for a multifamily housing unit (\$22.23 per square foot) to an average of \$30,196 for a single-family home (\$20.13 per square foot).
 In comparison, estimated fees for a multifamily unit in Stockton are estimated at \$33,028 and \$61,725 for a single-family unit.
 Based on these estimates, the County's fees are lower than the nearby City of Stockton and therefore not identified as a constraint to development.